azam-12/devTinder/homework.md

 - API - Get user by email
 - API - Feed API - Get/feed - get all the users from the database
 - API - Get user by ID
+- Create a user delete API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documentation for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with email ID

+Episode -06
+- Explore Schema Type options from the documentation
+- Add required, unique, minLength, min, trim, lowercase,
+- Add Default
+- Create custom validation function for gender
+- Improve the DB Schema - PUT appropriate validations on each field in Schema
+- Add timestamps to the user Schema